-UPDATED: Nickolas McKinley turns himself into Fort Wayne Police in Javon Sims’ shooting death
+UPDATED: Nickolaus McKinley turns himself into Fort Wayne Police in Javon Sims’ shooting death

 A man with ties to this city and Cleveland who was being sought by Fort Wayne Police in connection with the local November shooting death of his best friend has turned himself in.